evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_srt/_index.md

 The Chevrolet Silverado EV SRT lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 4 modes:

-- Normal: Balanced steering, low suspension with efficient throttle, and balanced suspension.
-- Off-Road: Balanced steering, max suspension height with balanced throttle and damping.
-- Tow/Haul: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping.
-- My Mode: User-defined settings for steering, suspension, and throttle response.
+- Normal: Balanced steering, low suspension with efficient throttle, and balanced suspension. - Off-Road: Balanced steering, max suspension height with balanced throttle and damping. - Tow/Haul: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping. - My Mode: User-defined settings for steering, suspension, and throttle response.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Chevrolet Silverado EV SRT is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 368 mm, while the rear discs are 345 mm.

 ### Regenerative Braking